AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 ## Background

-To get an explanation what annotation processing is and why it is even there first need to hop into our DeLorean and go back to the year ~~1955~~ 2005.
+To get an explanation what annotation processing is and why it is even there first we need to hop into our DeLorean and go back to the year ~~1955~~ 2005.

 So back then there were no build tools like Maven or Gradle that we nowadays have.
 Java was still developed by Sun Microsystems and the newest version was 5.